AdobeDocs/analytics.zh-Hant/help/components/c-marketing-channels/classifictions-mchannel.md

 >[!NOTE]
 >
->Ensure that you are familiar with creating classifications in [Classifications](https://marketing.adobe.com/resources/help/en_US/reference/index.html?f=classifications) in Analytics Reference help.
+>Ensure that you are familiar with creating classifications in [Classifications](https://marketing.adobe.com/resources/help/en_US/reference/classifications.html) in Analytics Reference help.

 >[!IMPORTANT]
 >
->行銷渠道分類報表的行為與標準分類稍有不同：當您為首次接觸或上次接觸報表建立分類時，它們會自動套用至兩者。您無法分類一個，而不需分類另一個。
+>The Marketing Channels classification reports behave a little differently than standard classifications: when you create classifications for either first touch or last touch reports, they are automatically applied to both.
+You cannot classify one without classifying the other.

 ## 行銷渠道分類 - 定義 {#section_38D2F8BBA47D444780B65BD84156532D}